gturri/dokuJClient/README.md

 dokuJClient.jar
 ==========

-If you want to build your own application, if you don't want to deal with xmlrpc request yourself, or if you don't want to handle the different versions of Dokuwiki, you may use this library.
+If you want to build your own application, if you don't want to deal with xmlrpc requests yourself, or if you don't want to handle the different versions of Dokuwiki, you may use this library.

 Getting started